 - “All Clear” will be announced through the PA system or Police will provide notice in person when it is safe.

-Active Shooter Procedure Questions and Answers (PDF, 110Kb)
+Active Assailant Procedure Questions and Answers Questions and Answers (PDF, 173Kb)

 Hold and Secure

 A Hold and Secure is used when it is necessary to secure the campus due to an ongoing threat outside and not related to Sheridan (i.e., bank robbery nearby).
 Regular operations continue inside Sheridan.